daveMad/daveMad.github.io/_posts/2018-01-07-model-entity-classes-in-swift.md

 ### Conclusion

-This entity class almost became a coding standart, whereever you go you gotta write these in order to keep your tidy and also they are useful when you work with a database.
+This entity class thing almost became a coding standart, wherever you go, you gotta write these in order to keep your code tidy and also they are useful when you work with a database.